Bryan Clark: KroniK (2000–2001)

-Return to World Wrestling Federation (2001)
+Return to WWF (2001)

-Clark and Adams returned to the WWF on the September 4, 2001 episode of SmackDown! by attacking and double chokeslamming The Undertaker.
-The team would go on to face The Brothers of Destruction at Unforgiven 2001 in a match for the WCW Tag Team Championship, which Clark and Adams lost.
-After two dark matches and a pay-per-view appearance, Clark was asked to go in developmental and he left the meeting on the spot, getting released from his contract while Adams began working for the Heartland Wrestling Association, which served as WWF's developmental territory.
+Clark and Adams returned to the WWF on the September 4, 2001, episode of SmackDown! by attacking and double chokeslamming The Undertaker, and aligning themselves with Stevie Richards as their manager.
+KroniK would go on to face The Brothers of Destruction at Unforgiven in a match for the WCW Tag Team Championship, which Clark and Adams lost.
+After two dark matches and a pay-per-view appearance that WWF officials were unhappy with, Clark and Adams were reportedly asked to go to developmental.
+Clark allegedly left the meeting on the spot and was released from his contract shortly thereafter, while Adams made appearances for the Heartland Wrestling Association in Cincinnati, Ohio, which served as one of WWF's developmental territories, before ultimately being released as well.

 Late career and retirement (2001–2003)

-After Brian Adams was released from the WWF in November 2001, he and Clark reformed KroniK made a number of appearances on the independent circuit, most prominently for World Wrestling All-Stars and All Japan Pro Wrestling.
-During their time in AJPW, they defeated Keiji Mutoh and Taiyō Kea for the World Tag Team Championship on July 17, 2002.
-KroniK were later stripped of the title due to contract problems.
-They wrestled their last match together in January 2003, losing to Goldberg and Keiji Mutoh.
-Shortly afterwards, both Adams and Clark retired due to injuries.
+After Adams & Clark were released from the WWF in November 2001, as KroniK they made a number of appearances on the independent circuit, as well as the start-up promotion World Wrestling All-Stars (WWA) and prominent Japanese promotion All Japan Pro Wrestling (AJPW).
+During their time in AJPW, they defeated Keiji Mutoh and Taiyō Kea for the AJPW World Tag Team Championship on July 17, 2002.
+KroniK were later stripped of the title due to contract problems, and they wrestled their last match together in January 2003, losing to Goldberg and Keiji Mutoh.
+Shortly afterwards, both Adams and Clark retired from wrestling due to injuries.

 Personal life

-In February 2006, Clark had surgery on his lower back for injuries sustained during his career.
-He owns the Trademarks to the KroniK, Adam Bomb and Wrath gimmicks during his time in WCW, WWE and the WWF.
+In February 2006, Clark had surgery on his lower back for injuries sustained during his in-ring career.
+He owns the Trademarks to the KroniK, Adam Bomb and Wrath gimmicks from his time in WCW and the WWF.
 Following the death of his partner Brian Adams, Clark considered their time together as part of KroniK to be the highlight of his career.
 He occasionally trains other wrestlers and appears at conventions.

 In July 2016, Clark was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.
-The lawsuit is now being heard by the Supreme Court in the Fall of 2021.
+The lawsuit is now being heard by the Supreme Court in the fall of 2021.

-In February 2020, Clark was arrested in Arizona on five felony charges relating to alleged acts between January and April 2019.
-They include conspiracy, drug possession, illegal control of enterprise, transporting or selling narcotics, and possessing a weapon during a drug offense.
-He pleaded not guilty to all.
-On June 18, 2021, all charges were “dismissed by prosecution motion” in the Superior Court of Maricopa County.
-Bryan Clark's entire case was thrown out.
+In February 2020, Clark was indicted in Maricopa County, Arizona on five felony charges relating to alleged acts between January and April 2019.
+Charges included conspiracy, drug possession, illegal control of enterprise, transporting or selling narcotics, and possessing a weapon during a drug offense.
+He pleaded not guilty to all charges.
+On June 18, 2021, all charges were "dismissed by prosecution motion" in the Superior Court of Maricopa County. thus causing Clark's entire case to be thrown out.

+Clark is a United States Air Force veteran.